Grounding Large Language Models in Clinical Evidence: A Retrieval-Augmented Generation System for Querying UK NICE Clinical Guidelines: Conclusion:

 \section{Conclusion:}

 This project successfully developed and evaluated a RAG system designed to make the UK's NICE guidelines more accessible using LLMs.
-By addressing the significant challenge of navigating these extensive and complex documents, the system provides a tool for healthcare professionals to obtain rapid, evidence-based answers to clinical questions.\\
+By addressing the significant challenge of navigating these extensive and complex documents, the system provides a tool for healthcare professionals to obtain rapid, evidence-based answers to clinical questions while offering a flexible, modular framework that can be adapted to any clinical guideline corpus.\\

 The evaluation demonstrated the system's high performance at every stage.
-The retrieval architecture proved exceptionally effective, achieving a Mean Reciprocal Rank (MRR) of 0.814 and a near-perfect Recall@10 of 99.1\%, ensuring that relevant information is consistently identified from the vast knowledge base of guidelines.
+The retrieval architecture proved exceptionally effective, achieving a Mean Reciprocal Rank (MRR) of 0.814 and a near-perfect Recall@10 of 99.1\%, ensuring that relevant information was consistently identified from the vast knowledge base of guidelines.
 The most critical contribution, however, was observed in the generation phase, where the RAG methodology dramatically enhanced the reliability of the LLM outputs.
 The system achieved a Faithfulness score of 0.995 and a perfect Context Precision score of 1.0, confirming its ability to generate answers that are strictly grounded in the source material.
-This stands in stark contrast to non-RAG models, which exhibited a high propensity for hallucination, scoring as low as 0.348 on the same Faithfulness metric.\\
+This stands in stark contrast to non-RAG models, which exhibited a high propensity for hallucination, scoring as low as 0.348 on the same Faithfulness metric.
+This was further validated by clinical experts, where the GPT-4.1 model achieved a 98.7\% accuracy score, though the persistence of unsafe outputs reinforces the need for human oversight.\\

 In conclusion, this research validates RAG as a robust, scalable, and effective strategy for deploying LLMs safely within a clinical information setting.
 By successfully mitigating the risk of information fabrication, this work presents a significant step toward the responsible integration of generative AI into healthcare.
 The developed system offers a practical and cost-effective solution that can reduce the time required to access critical guidance, thereby supporting busy clinicians and enhancing patient care.
 Future work should build on these findings, moving towards human-centric evaluations to prepare the system for deployment in a real-world clinical environment.\\